slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Muddy water is best cleared by leaving it alone."  -- Alan Watts*
-> *"Have more than you show, speak less than you know."  -- William Shakespeare*
-> *"Let silence be your general rule; say only what is necessary and in few words."  -- Epictetus*
-> *"When you have something to say, silence is a lie."  -- Jordan Peterson*
-> *"Every man is guilty of all the good he did not do."  -- Voltaire*

 - always remember... rumors are carried by haters, spread by fools, and accepted by idiots.
 -->